Can't find the answer to you question? Contact the Librarian with your questions and suggestions for new 'How do I...'

 Whether or not you need visit the Library depends on whether there are surrogates of the material you are interested in.
 It is best to check with the Librarian of the Collection, but the online list of digitised sections will help.

-Many of the surrogates are available through the ProQuest Johnson Collection, an archive of printed ephemera site only and free access is restricted to the UK, but is now available through a GeoLoc url, which means that you can use it anywhere.
+Many of the surrogates are available through the ProQuest Johnson Collection, an archive of printed ephemera site only.
+Free access is restricted to the UK, but is now available through a GeoLoc url, which means that you can use it anywhere.
 Outside the UK, access is by institutional subscription only.

 All orders will be mediated by the Librarian of the John Johnson Collection.
 Please contact her direct for information, advice, and to arrange an appointment.
 Please note that you must have a valid 'A' category Bodleian reader's card.

 You should bring:

 Bodleian Library reader's ticket applications forms (if applicable) and proof of identity and status.
 Please see the Admissions pages for full information.
 A category "A" Bodleian card is required.

 A graphite pencil (pens are not allowed).